UnifiedPush/documentation/content/developers/android.md

     }

     override fun onNewEndpoint(context: Context, endpoint: String, instance: String) {
-        // Called when a new endpoint be used for sending push messages }
+        // Called when a new endpoint is to be used for sending push messages }

     override fun onRegistrationFailed(context: Context, instance: String) {